antespbau/Portfolio-of-personal-data-analysis-projects/Danish Power Market Analytics: Forecasting and PnL Analysis/readme.md

   <img src="https://raw.githubusercontent.com/antespbau/Portfolio-of-personal-data-analysis-projects/main/Danish%20Power%20Market%20Analytics%3A%20Forecasting%20and%20PnL%20Analysis/PNG/PNG/price_correlation_improve_market_drivers_DK2.png" width="450"/>
 </p>

-**Observations:**

-- Additional variables (flows, load) appear but are not dominant
-- Core drivers (lags, wind) still explain most of the behaviour
-- Some variables introduce noise
+The addition of structural variables such as load and cross-border flows introduces new relationships, but these variables do not dominate the model.
+Core drivers such as lagged prices and wind generation remain the most relevant, while some additional variables appear noisy or inconsistent.

 ---